citexGroup/Citex-API/citex_api_documentation.md

 * Parameters may be sent in any order.

 # LIMITS
-* All API request rate limit is `10 times/sec`.
-It will cause request failed if request more than 10 times/sec. `Suggestion:` Every time to request, make sure the response status is success.
+* All API request rate limit is `600 times/min`.
+It will cause request failed if request more than 600 times/min. `Suggestion:` Every time to request, make sure the response status is success.
+* The sum of request per auth key is 600 times/min.
+In another word, you can request in different IP at same time no more than 600 times per minute.

 # OUTLOOK